acsam-sc/crud-api/README.md

     - `hobbies` — user's hobbies (`array` of `strings` or empty `array`, **required**)

     userId is generated on server side and shown as "id" parameter in user object.

+    Server port can be set in .env file(see example in .env.example)